Chas Chandler: Jimi Hendrix and Slade

 After The Animals underwent personnel changes in 1966, Chandler turned to becoming a talent scout, artist manager, and record producer.
-During his final tour with The Animals, Chandler saw a then-unknown Jimi Hendrix play in Cafe Wha?, a Greenwich Village, New York City nightclub.
+During his final tour with The Animals, Chandler saw a then-unknown Jimi Hendrix play in Cafe Wha?, a Greenwich Village, New York City, nightclub.
 At the time Hendrix was performing under the name Jimmy James.
 In September, Chandler convinced Hendrix to accompany him to Britain, which was made possible with the help of Michael Jeffery, who suggested that he revert to his actual name, and later suggested naming the band the Jimi Hendrix Experience.
 In Britain, Chandler recruited bassist Noel Redding and drummer Mitch Mitchell as the other members of the Experience.
-His enthusiasm fuelled Hendrix during the early days, but halfway through the recording of his third album in 1968, Electric Ladyland, much had changed within the band's framework.
+Chandler's enthusiasm helped fuel Hendrix during the early days, but in 1968, halfway through the recording of Hendrix's third album, Electric Ladyland, personal and professional differences led to the end of their professional relationship.

 Chandler was a key figure in Hendrix's rise to critical and commercial success.
-Chandler provided the young musician with living accommodations and financed the Experience's first single "Hey Joe", before they had a recording contract.
+Chandler provided the young musician with living accommodation and financed the Experience's first single "Hey Joe", before they had a recording contract.
 He was also instrumental in introducing Hendrix to Eric Clapton.
 It was through this introduction that Hendrix was given the opportunity to play with Clapton and Cream on stage.
 It was Chandler's idea for Hendrix to set his guitar on fire, which made national news when this idea was used at a concert at the Finsbury Park Astoria Theatre and subsequently at the Monterey Pop festival.
-Hendrix's sound engineer Eddie Kramer later recalled that Chandler was very hands-on with the first two Hendrix albums, adding that "he was his mentor and I think it was very necessary."
+Hendrix's sound engineer Eddie Kramer later recalled that Chandler was very hands-on with the first two Hendrix albums, adding that "he [Chandler] was his [Hendrix's] mentor and I think it was very necessary."

-By 1968, Chandler had become frustrated with the recording sessions for Hendrix's album Electric Ladyland, claiming they were self-indulgent.
-He left management services in the hands of Jeffery during the following year.
+By 1968, Chandler had become frustrated with the recording sessions for Hendrix's album Electric Ladyland, saying they were self-indulgent.
+Hendrix's management was left in the hands of Jeffery during the following year.
 Chandler then managed and produced the British rock band Slade for 12 years, during which they achieved six number one chart hits in the UK.
-Chandler and Slade parted company following the failure of the "Knuckle Sandwich Nancy" single in May 1981.
+Chandler and Slade parted company following the failure of the single "Knuckle Sandwich Nancy" in May 1981.
 He would, however negotiate their RCA contract which lasted for four new albums.

 Expansion of music industry interests

 Chandler bought IBC Studios which he renamed Portland Recording Studios, after the studio address of 35 Portland Place, London and ran it for four years until he sold it to Don Arden.
 Chandler also ran a series of record labels from the studios including Barn Records, Six of the Best and Cheapskate Records.
 He formed a music publishing agency, as well as a production company and management companies.
-He also had a brief stint in which he produced the Philadelphia-based rock group Horsepower, founded by Michael James Kennedy in 1978.
+He also had a brief stint in which he produced the US rock group Horsepower, founded by American guitarist Mike Kennedy in 1978.